lost-theory/python-live/lpl_02_useful_stdlib_modules.md

 0
 ```

-The thing to note here is that we used a `cwd` parameter to tell it which directory to execute the command in.
-Normally when you're working on the shell, you `cd` into different directories and run commands on the current directory.
-The `subprocess` module spawns a brand new shell for every command it runs, so there's no concept of `cd`-ing to a directory between commands and having that state persist between calls.
+The new thing to note here is that we used a `cwd` parameter to tell it which directory to execute the command in.
+Normally when you're working on the shell, you `cd` into different directories, modify environment variables, and run commands based on whatever the current "state" of the environment is.
+Although you can do the same in Python with `os.chdir` and `os.environ` (see the `os` section below), the current directory and environment variables are pieces of *global implicit state*, which are difficult to reason about since they can be modified or accessed from anywhere in your program.
+To avoid that global implicit state you can use the `cwd` and `env` to be explicit about these two pieces of state that the command depends on.

 The exit code is important, but what if we want to grab the output of the command?
 We can use the `check_output` function instead of `call` to get the output: